neonexus/streamer-toolkit/README.md

 changed on a fork of this repo.
 Because this project is built using Sails, there is a variety of database plugin options, making data storage a breeze.
 See [their documentation](https://sailsjs.com/documentation/concepts/models-and-orm) to read more on your options.

+**WARNING:** As a general rule, during the setup phase of this server, you should **NOT** be streaming / broadcasting / sharing your screen.
+There are steps, and certain bits of information you don't want the internet to have it's hands on, especially the domain you use.

 ### First thing's first

 **Keep in-mind** that this project is a Sails.js project, so it might be a good idea to understand the framework's basic concepts before diving into this repo.
 The